Open Data GIS Downloads

 Pop-Ups

-When layers are displayed in the map frame, click on the desired feature and a pop-up window will display attribute data from the selected layer.
-If multiple layers that support pop-ups are visible, arrow buttons will appear along the top or bottom bar of the pop-up allowing you to page through pop-ups for the multiple features.
+Click on the feature in the map and a pop-up window will display attribute data for the selected feature.
+If you select multiple features, arrow buttons will appear in the pop-up.
+Use the arrow buttons to page through the pop-ups for multiple features.
 In the example above, there are two available pop-ups.
-The pop-up includes options to expand the pop-up and close the pop-up.

-The pop-up also includes options to zoom to the selected feature, view the feature in the Attribute Table, add a marker on the selected feature, or export the selected feature as a JSON, CSV, or GeoJSON.
+The pop-up includes several options.
+You can zoom to the selected feature or view the feature in the Attribute Table.
+You can also add a marker on the selected feature, or export the selected feature as a JSON, CSV, or GeoJSON.

 Attribute Table